-Yacht Charter and Boat Rentals in Preveza
+Yacht Charter in Preveza

 Already an important town in the time of Cleopatra, the Ionian coastal town of Preveza is now a major tourism center thanks to its attractions from the deep past and the present day.